-In order to achieve and sustain a state of ketosis, it's essential that you eat a high fat, low simple carb (no sugary foods or grains) diet, with the amount of protein that is right for you.
 Although meat and dairy are allowed on a Keto Diet, it’s far superior for your overall well-being and long-term health to get a large portion of your daily nutrition from plant-based sources.
-In fact, over time you WILL damage your body from thie inside out if your diet is laden with animal products and deficient in plant-based foods.
+In fact, over time you WILL damage your body from the inside out if your diet is filled with animal products and lacking in plant-based foods.

 These are a few of the best Keto-friendly raw foods to make part of your daily routine: